- What is Bias in Statistics?

 Survivorship bias is a type of selection bias, which results in a sample that isn’t reflective of the actual population.
 With survivorship bias, you concentrate on the “survivors” of a particular process.
 The concept sounds simple, but in reality it’s tricky to implement.

 Want to succeed in business?
 Create a Fortune 100 company?
 Be the next Bill Gates?
 If mass-market paperbacks are all true, all you have to do is study how businesses are successful.
-Some of the New York Times best sellers from recent years include:
+Some New York Times best sellers on this topic include:

 - Outliers by Malcolm Gladwell.
 Why some people succeed.